ixy-languages/ixy.ml/doc/memory.md

 During rx setup the driver initializes a number of rx queues.
 Each queue maintains its own mempool as well as its own descriptor ring.
-The descriptor ring gets filled with empty packet buffers.
+The descriptor ring is filled with empty packet buffers.
 Head and tail pointers are set to the same value; in our case `0`.
 The queues additionally need to maintain a mapping from descriptor ring index to packet buffer since the rx descriptor itself only contains the physical address of the packet buffer and this physical address gets overwritten by the NIC during the write-back phase. ixy uses the `virtual_addresses` array in its queue while ixy.ml calls this array `pkt_bufs`.